CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 ## Code and Documentation Storage
 Between August 27 and December 03, DERP was version controlled using Git on the SDSM&T MCS GitLab server.
 However, on December 03, the code was migrated to Github.
 All commit history was preserved during this transition.

-As the team consisted of three members by the time coding began, branching was not enforced.
-Communication sufficed to prevent merge conflicts.
+As the team consisted of three members by the time coding began, branching was not enforced; however, feature branches were used for implementation of a number of pieces of the project.
+Communication sufficed to prevent major merge conflicts and resolve minor ones.

 ## Acceptance Criteria
 As stated in our white paper, our primary goals were:
   - Intuitively querying multiple sources to produce a single stream of data
-  - Supporting multiple plug-in modules which could be used with the same core language
+  - Supporting plugin modules which could be used with the same core language
   - Supporting speech-to-text and text-to-speech with a languge designed to be as close to natural English as possible

 Firstly, it is possible to query multiple sources to produce a single stream of data as is required.